 - No. Only full-time HKSYU students are eligible for the Study Abroad Scheme.
 Students can apply to study abroad during Year 4, but not after they have completed Year 4.

 How many courses should I take during exchange?

 - It depends on the regulations, which are stipulated by the host university or the host country, concerning course selection.
 You are recommended to take between 12 credits (four 3-credit courses) to 15 credits (five 3-credit courses) in one semester, if it is possible.

 Can I gain credits from courses studied abroad?

-- In general, you will be eligible for credit transfer of courses satisfactorily completed at the host university.
-Consult International Unit/Department for any department-specific requirements and for advice on course selection once you have been nominated by HKSYU to the host university.
+- You will be eligible for credit transfer of courses satisfactorily completed at the host university, but your department head has the final approval of credit transfer.
+You must consult with your department coordinator for any department-specific requirements and for advice on course selection once you have been nominated by HKSYU to the host university.

 - While your Department may give you an indication as to whether the courses that you undertake in the host university are transferable before departure, you should note that credit transfer will only be confirmed by your Department upon your return to HKSYU through review of your work completed at the host university.